operator-framework/java-operator-sdk/docs/documentation/features.md

 ## Runtime Info

 [RuntimeInfo](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/RuntimeInfo.java#L16-L16)
+is used mainly to check the actual health of event sources.
+Based on this information it is easy to implement custom liveness probes.

+[stopOnInformerErrorDuringStartup](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/config/ConfigurationService.java#L168-L168)
-is accessed.
-You can access mainly health information of event sources.
-Based on that liveness probes can be registered and a custom logic implemented, when the operator is considered live.
-Note that this can be used with combination of [stopOnInformerErrorDuringStartup](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/config/ConfigurationService.java#L168-L168) setting, where this flag usually needs to be set to false, in order to control the exact liveness properties.
+setting, where this flag usually needs to be set to false, in order to control the exact liveness properties.